TaraJura/TaraJura/README.md

-- 📫 How to reach me: jiri.novak@techtools.cz
+- 📫 How to reach me: root@techtools.cz

 # LANGUAGES